Skip to content

 scriptstringScript content to execute

-working_directorystringWorking directory for script execution (default: current directory)
+working_directorystringWorking directory for script execution.
+Defaults to current directory.

-daemonboolRun as background daemon (local execution only) (default: false)
+daemonboolRun as background daemon (local execution only).
+Defaults to false.

 imageblockCreate new container for execution